 She let out a few muted laughs and scurried away.
 I cornered her by the bar, wrote my phone number down, and put it into her pocket.
-Somehow we crossed the language barrier and planned a date, agreeing to meet on the steps of the Opera House the next day (note: since the French Occupation, District 1 of the city, which is still referred to as Saigon, remains remarkably French.
+Somehow we crossed the language barrier and planned a date, agreeing to meet on the steps of the opera house the next day.
+(Note: since the French occupation, district one of the city, which is still referred to as Saigon, remains remarkably French.
 In addition to the cobble-stoned roads, there’s a three-fourths replica of the Paris Opera House, and a three-fourths replica of the Notre Dame cathedral.)

 Leaning on his motorbike at the entrance of the coffee shop, and sporting the same grim face, was none other than big bro.
 He followed us in and sat down at the table directly across from me.
 He ordered a pack of smokes and began plowing through them.
 I attempted to make small talk with the waitress without catching any of his hate-gaze.
 That was impossible.
 She sidled up, put her arms around me, and I swear I could feel big bro's lazer stares.
 She tried to kiss me, I pull back.
 She tried again, and I couldn’t take it anymore.

 She got super defensive and spurted out, “What?
 You no like me?!”

 “No, babe, it’s not that…” She had no idea what I was saying.
 “I

 you!
 This weird.
 Brother, weird.
 No good have brother here.”

 She looked at him, he affixed his rage beams on her, and they locked glares for about ten seconds before she exploded on him.
 They started screaming back and forth, and nobody sitting around us batted an eye.
 I have to commend the Vietnamese on this.
 They know when something isn't their business.

 After about a minute of this, they stopped.
 She pouted.
 He slowly made eye contact with me and uttered the first words he'd said all night: